cromwellryan/pomradery/readme.markdown

 For you
 =======
-Goof off with everyone on the team every 25 minutes!
+Goof off with the whole team every 25 minutes!

 Pomradery provides a syncronized pomodoro for the whole team.